adondera/magma/README.md

 # MAGMA: Manifold Regularization for MAEs

-This repository contains the code for our paper **MAGMA: Manifold Regularization for MAEs**.
+This repository contains the code for our paper **MAGMA: Manifold Regularization for MAEs (Alin Dondera, Anuj Singh, Hadi Jamali-Rad)**.

 - **Accepted in WACV 2025**